 (Total operating revenue is defined as earnings from rates, government grants and subsidies, user charges, levies, interest, dividends, financial and other revenue, but excludes non-government capital contributions, (e.g. developer contributions and vested assets), gains on derivative financial instruments, and revaluations of property, plant, or equipment.)

-Figure 6 represents the planned results based on the prescribed definitions in the regulations.
+Figure 6 represents the planned results based on the intended definitions contained in the Financial Strategy. represents the planned results based on the prescribed definitions in the regulations.

 Figure 6: Debt Affordability - Net Debt to Operating Revenue